Common Real-World Decode Issues When Using Codable (Part 1)

 }

-Applicable to string types with a limited range, writing them as Enums makes it convenient for us to pass and use; if a value appears that is not enumerated, decoding will fail!
+Suitable for string types with a limited range, writing as an Enum makes it easier for us to pass and use; decoding will fail if the value is not one of the enum cases!

-Assuming the JSON String returned in multiple instances has a fixed format:
+Assuming the JSON String returned in multiple records has a fixed format:

 {